-1 Plug the small end of the USB cable into the charging port on your watch.
+1 Plug the cable ( end) into the charging port on your watch.

-2 Plug the large end of the USB cable into a USB charging port.
-The watch displays the current battery charge level.
+- 2 Plug the other end of the cable into a USB-C® computer port or AC adapter (15 W minimum output power).
+The watch displays the current battery charge level. - 3 Disconnect the watch after the battery charge level reaches 100%.